-The fair values for the Company's interest rate swap, fuel hedging and aluminum hedging agreements are based on current settlement values.
+The fair values for the Company's fuel hedging and aluminum hedging agreements are based on current settlement values.
+The fair values of the fuel hedging and aluminum hedging agreements at each balance sheet date represent the estimated amounts the Company would have received or paid upon termination of these agreements.
 Credit risk related to the derivative financial instruments is managed by requiring high standards for its counterparties and periodic settlements.
 The Company considers nonperformance risk in determining the fair value of derivative financial instruments.